 Howard League Award for work in Youth Justice

 Marius is also working on international EU-funded projects with colleagues in Italy, Romania, Greece, Spain and Bulgaria to secure better outcomes for children and young people affected by migration, which includes refugees and unaccompanied asylum seekers.

 Marius has also enjoyed a parallel career as a professional musician, and was, without doubt, the top funky bass-playing Secondary Headteacher in the UK for over a decade!
-Together with his partner, Cindy Stratton, they have enjoyed a long professional career, with Radio 1 sessions and a series of album releases spanning two decades.
+Together with his partner, Cindy Stratton, they have enjoyed a long professional career, with BBC Radio 1 sessions, festival appearances and a series of album releases spanning two decades.